Summer's Here. Itchy Skin Ramps Up (Again).

-The 2012 count was true for the prior decade so, as of 2018, this man-made disease has been your most common plague for over 15 years!
+The 2012 count was true for the prior decade so, by the time you read this, you can say this man-made disease has been your most common plague for decades!

 The more recent data from Pets Best Insurance add to the "surprising" news from DVM magazine five years earlier.

 Dumbfounding News Flash!

 Back in 2012, the surprise came because, for the first time in five years, allergic, itchy skin disease beat out the usual winner of insurance claims for dogs:

 The source was VPI, another big pet insurance company.

 In my experience, both skin and ear inflammation cause lots of distress for you and your dogs alike.

 It appears a lot of money is still trading hands over itchy dogs.
 Here's Pets Best's words: